-Wirral Council offers financial assistance to low income homeowners.
+Wirral Council offers financial assistance (both grants and loans) to low income homeowners.
 This is for emergency repair work and can include essential heating repairs and other renovations necessary to adequately maintain your property.
 As an owner-occupier you must be receiving Council Tax Support to be eligible for the assistance.

 Financial assistance is initially available in the form of a grant up to £10,000 for eligible owner occupiers and £4,000 for eligible tenants and includes the associated Council admin fee of £327.82.

 The maximum amount of Financial assistance that can be used to fund heating repairs or heating improvements, including the admin fee of £327.82, is £4,000.

 Make an enquiry online or via email at firstname.lastname@example.org.
 We will contact you to let you know if you are eligible for a financial assistance.
 If you are eligible, you will be able to make an application.

 As an owner occupier, what if the repairs cost more than £10,000?